renjeffreyy/renjeffreyy.github.io/Angular/Angular.md

-Directives are instructions in the dom we can add attribute like keybords into our html to manipulate the dom **built in directives**
+Directives are instructions in the dom we can add attribute like keybords into our html to manipulate the dom

+**Structural Directives vs Attribute directives**

+**Attribute:** sit in template elements just like attributes.
+Only affect the element they sit on.

+**Structural Directives:** also sits in tempalte but changes the DOM.
+Affect a whole area of the DOM.
+We can not have more than 1 structural directive in an element

+**built in directives**

 - NGIF. performs conditional rendering. we add \*ngIf to the element we want to manipulate